rcax-project/rteps/RTEP-2.md

 ### [C3] Eligible Avatars for Mining

 C3.1.
 Set Gen 4 base reward multiplier to `0`.
+If Gen 4 sells out in the shop and C4 is passed, set the multiplier to `1`.

 C3.2.
 Set Gen 3 base reward multiplier to `0`.
+If Gen 3 sells out in the shop and C4 is passed, set the multiplier to `6`.

 C3.3.
 Set Aww, Drip, Meme & Singularity base reward multipliers to `4`.